This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 When you dye your hair in this state, it causes more damage and results in drier and brittle hair.

-Once more, the chemicals in the hair dye will react with the salt and this can cause serious effects on your hair.
+Once more, the chemicals in the hair dye will react with the salt and this can have some serious effects on your hair.

 What You Need To Know When Swimming With Permanent Hair Dye